 ROLE, that provides the replication status of

-masters and slaves together with their replication offsets, list of connected
+masters and replicas together with their replication offsets, list of connected

-Since KeyDB 4.0, when an instance is promoted to master after a failover, it will be still able to perform a partial resynchronization with the slaves of the old master.
-To do so, the slave remembers the old replication ID and offset of its former master, so can provide part of the backlog to the connecting slaves even if they ask for the old replication ID.
+When an instance is promoted to master after a failover, it will be still able to perform a partial resynchronization with the replicas of the old master.
+To do so, the replica remembers the old replication ID and offset of its former master, so can provide part of the backlog to the connecting replicas even if they ask for the old replication ID.

-However the new replication ID of the promoted slave will be different, since it constitutes a different history of the data set.
-For example, the master can return available and can continue accepting writes for some time, so using the same replication ID in the promoted slave would violate the rule that a of replication ID and offset pair identifies only a single data set.
+However the new replication ID of the promoted replica will be different, since it constitutes a different history of the data set.
+For example, the master can return available and can continue accepting writes for some time, so using the same replication ID in the promoted replica would violate the rule that a of replication ID and offset pair identifies only a single data set.

-Moreover slaves when powered off gently and restarted, are able to store in the
+Moreover replicas when powered off gently and restarted, are able to store in the

 RDB file the information needed in order to resynchronize with their master.

 This is useful in case of upgrades.
 When this is needed, it is better to use

 It is not possible to partially resynchronize a replica that restarted via the AOF file.
 However the instance may be turned to RDB persistence before shutting down it, than can be restarted, and finally AOF can be enabled again.

 #Maxmemory on replicas